 Restoration of the Parterre

-We are currently working to restore the Parterre at Kingston Lacy in order to return it to its former glory and improve it for the future.
+Throughout this year we have been working to restore the Parterre at Kingston Lacy in order to return it to its former glory and improve it for the future.

 The Parterre forms an integral part of the formal garden at Kingston Lacy.
 It sits to the east of the property and was first laid out by Walter Ralph Bankes in 1899 using a design by CE Ponting, the Diocesan architect for Salisbury.
 Inspired by the Dutch style gardens of continental Europe in the eighteenth and nineteenth centuries, the flower beds were designed with the view from the loggia in the house in mind.
 The spacing between the beds gets wider the further away to give a false sense of perspective.
 Colourful displays of High Victorian bedding gave both spring and summer interest, complemented by a fine turf lawn.
 In 1912, Henrietta Bankes added the golden yew topiary in the form of four ‘balls’ in the centre, surrounded by twelve ‘skittles’.